Forest of lies

 Cupping our private bits, we were marched towards the sound of hissing water—which filled me with horrible memories of the cold water I’d been forced to shower with growing up.
 Hot water was permitted on our Glorious Leader’s birthday and the anniversary of past leaders’ deaths, pumped into the building like a gift from the gods.
 I was positive that soldiers were treated with more respect than workers and steaming hot water awaited me.

 My imagination ran wild as we shuffled forwards, remembering months before when I had last felt warm water on my skin.
-My heart sank when I saw a seamless room and boys shivering beneath water jets.
+My heart sank when I saw a steamless room and boys shivering beneath water jets.

 100 star jumps, 100 squats, 100 pushups.
 If you couldn’t do it, you were beaten.
 Everyone felt just how painful those thick batons were.
 Breakfast was a bowl of watery porridge, barely enough to sustain us through the next drills.

+We ran for miles, exhausted.
+Lunch was slop, which we were made to eat in silence—battons tapping the tables whenever one of us looked sideways.
 I sipped the lukewarm liquid that contained gristly meat and soggy vegetables, hardly enough to replenish my strength.
-I sucked salt off my fingers and got a whack across my back for my insolence and tardiness.
+I sucked salt from my fingers and got a whack across my back for my insolence and tardiness.

-My bones and muscles screamed about the injustice: we were boys, it was the first day.
+My bones and muscles screamed about the injustice: we were boys.
+It was the first day.
 The officers showed no concern.
 One officer, who I began calling Hawk-Eyes, was ready to pounce on any sign of ill-discipline or weakness.
 When I was sure no more punishment could be put upon us, we were taught to march in perfect unison long into the evening, until our boots hit the ground in a synchronized thud.
 The sound of pain still echoes in my head.
 It would from the moment I lay shivering that second night.

-I learned to march, run, and fight with conviction—despite my mind blurring from exhaustion and fear.
+Those five-hour long films painted a picture of a utopia.
+Any dissenting thoughts were quickly picked up on by Hawk-Eyes, and his baton was thumbed.
+We learned quickly to nod in enthusiastic agreement.
+I, the one who took the lead in nodding, felt my heart rebelling.
+I learned to march, run, and fight with conviction, despite my mind blurring from exhaustion and fear.
 I got used to being pushed about, physically and mentally.
-When one of us fell ill—our bodies unable to cope with the cold at night and the pain in the day—we were forced to run.
+When one of us fell ill, our bodies unable to cope with the cold at night and the pain in the day, we were forced to run.
 To push through it was to show you were a man.
 Sympathy was weakness; a boy’s privilege.
+You were supposed to sacrifice everything you were for the greater good.

+The shock of no respite never left my body, yet I perfected the art of looking like it had, like the soldier that my country needed.
 My face changed along with my physique, drastically.
 More chiseled and hard.
 I had muscles for the first time in my life and almost felt good about it.
 The instructors were pushing me to another level.
 Being a soldier, becoming a man, began to feel special.
 Those of us who grew strong, our minds more resilient and bodies less sensitive to extreme punishment, were allowed to talk during lunch and bond in the bunkroom.
 We could whisper at night, and we’d say how this life was not for everybody, “But we can do it.”
 The fear that had gripped us at the start began to fade, replaced by a grim determination to impress Hawk-Eyes.
 And he noticed.

 We were important men now.